ucsb-cs148-w25/pj04-restaurantdecider/team/retrospectives/RETRO_02.md

 * What advice would you give to the next person leading a retro based on what you learned today?
 Be brave to speak up.
 ## Experiment/Change

-* A brief description of what constitutes your change/experiment:
+* A brief description of what constitutes your change/experiment: The change is for everyone to start completing more issues (preferably in groups) and to meet up after class to work on these issues.
-* A brief assessment of how its results (did it improve things? move the needle at all?):
+* A brief assessment of how its results (did it improve things? move the needle at all?): Everyone did complete issues, and progress was made in the project, especially in the UI design and the restaruant search page.
+The pair groups worked together during and after class and were productive.
 * A decision going forward: keep the change, revert to previous procedure, make a new change?
+We are going to keep the change and keep on making issues mostly pair groups so that issues are completed quicker and more progress is made in the project.